 The competition consists of two rounds, with Round One being the review of each applicant's business plan by a panel of judges.
 Round Two of the competition begins after the judges select the best business plans.
 Those selected will appear for an oral presentation.
 Judges will then select final winners and mentor them over the next year.

-One of the latest SBIF winners, G2 Auto, LLC, used their award to purchase much needed equipment for their auto sales business.
+The 2014 grant went to G2 Auto, LLC who used their award to purchase much needed equipment for their auto sales business.
 Co-owners Fred Wooden and Brad Hughes indicated "The SBIF contribution and mentorship gave us the backing to build our services and, ultimately, helped us to make a capital expansion."

 2012 winner, Sharon Sleeper of Mollies Originals, stated "The sound business advice, financial backing, and training opportunities offered by SBIF have helped our business grow exponentially."
 Mollies Originals has secured local and state contracts.